-The 7,62x54R Nikitin PN machine gun, from pre-production batch made in 1960 for final troops trials.
-This gun was almost adopted by Soviet army but then mysteriously lost final trials to Kalashnikov PK.
+The 7,62x54R Nikitin PN machine gun – from a pre-production batch made in 1960 for final troop trials.
+This gun was almost adopted by the Soviet army but then mysteriously lost during final trials, to the Kalashnikov PK.

 |PK / PKS||PKM / PKMS||PKMT|

 |Weight||9 kg (gun) + 7,7 kg (tripod)||7,5 kg (gun) + 4,5 kg (tripod)||10,5 kg|